-All good marketing strategies share some common components:
+All great marketing strategies share these common traits:

 A great strategy does not depend on brilliant tactics for success.
 If the idea is strong enough, you can get by with mediocre tactical execution.
 (Although I wouldn’t recommend tactical short cuts.)